 SB 723/HB 2042 provide property owners additional information about their rights in the negotiation of a survey and other related provisions with a condemnor.
 Requires a condemning entity to make a separate and clearly identifiable offer for additional land needed that is not related to property acquired through condemnation.

 With SB 724, if damages awarded through the special commissioners’ hearing or through an appeal to the courts is 20 percent or more than the condemnor’s final offer, the condemnor shall pay all related attorney and professional fees incurred by the property owner in connection with the eminent domain proceeding.

 Both bills are similar in language stating that if there is an objection to the award after a Special Commissioner’s hearing, then a private entity cannot take possession of the property until after 180 days of the commissioner’s award if there is pending litigation.

 This bill provides that a common carrier pipeline shall make a good faith effort to negotiate the siting of a pipeline or incidental facility on a property owner’s land.
 This bill also provides for the negotiation of a survey and the repair or remediation of any damages should they occur during this process.

 SB 726 and HB 2043 would require that if additional property taxes are imposed due to the diversion of property for nonagricultural use, then the property taxes are the responsibility of the condemning entity, not the property owner.

-This bill would amend the current statute to allow a landowner the right to repurchase property if the condemning entity does not meet at least three of five conditions to prove “actual progress” is being made toward the stated public use of a taking within a ten-year period.
+These bills would strengthen the current statute to allow a landowner the right to repurchase property if the condemning entity does not meet a sufficient number of conditions to prove “actual progress” is being made toward the stated public use of a taking within a ten-year period.